madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

 pip3 install pika
 ```

-### RabbitMQ topology
+## RabbitMQ topology
 This use case uses a direct exchange topology for exact-match routing.

-**Exchanges**
-- **notifications (direct):** Routes WhatsApp notification messages based on an exact routing key match.
+The `notifications` exchange (type: direct) routes WhatsApp notification messages based on an exact routing key match.
+Messages are stored in the `whatsapp.notifications` queue, which is durable and persists messages until they're consumed by a worker.

-**Queue**
-- **whatsapp.notifications (durable):** Stores WhatsApp messages persistently until they are consumed by a worker.

-**Binding**
-- Exchange: **notifications** – Connects the exchange to the WhatsApp notification queue.
-- Routing key: **whatsapp** – Ensures only WhatsApp-related messages are routed.
-- Queue: **whatsapp.notifications**– Final destination where messages are delivered for processing.
+The binding connects the `notifications` exchange to the `whatsapp.notifications` queue using the `whatsapp` routing key, ensuring only WhatsApp-related messages are routed to this queue.

-### Declare RabbitMQ resources
+## Declare RabbitMQ resources
-Creates the required exchange, queue, and binding for WhatsApp notifications.
+Create the required exchange, queue, and binding for WhatsApp notifications.

-- `Declare exchange`: Creates a durable direct exchange named notifications to route messages using exact routing keys.
-- `Declare queue`: Creates a durable queue whatsapp.notifications to persist WhatsApp notification messages until consumed.
-- `Declare binding`: Links the notifications exchange to the whatsapp.notifications queue using the whatsapp routing key.

 ```console
 ./rabbitmqadmin declare exchange \
   name=notifications \